Mortal Kombat: Armageddon: Fighting system

 Each character possesses two fighting styles (instead of the three previously available in Deadly Alliance and Deception), one hand-to-hand and one weapon.
 Some of the larger bosses, like Onaga, have only one fighting style available.
 Other characters, such as Smoke and Mokap, do not have a weapon style, but a second unarmed style.
+Armageddon also introduces two new combat systems: the Air Kombat combo system, which is similar to Marvel vs. Capcom series' Air Combo and was also first shown in Mortal Kombat: Shaolin Monks action spin-off game; and a Killer Instinct series' combo breaker-styled Parry system.

 Also new to the series is the ability to create a Fatality.
 These custom fatalities are a constant series of commands that players input until the Fatality ends.
 This method of performing Fatalities replaces the character-specific Fatalities of previous Mortal Kombat games, where gamers would simply enter one input and view the Fatality cinematically.
-As the player adds each input, less time is allowed for further inputs and some moves cannot be repeated.
-There are eleven levels that can be achieved with Kreate a Fatality, the lowest being a basic Fatality and the highest an "Ultimate Fatality".
+As the player adds each input, less time is allowed for further inputs, and some moves cannot be repeated.
+11 levels can be achieved with Kreate a Fatality, the lowest being a basic Fatality and the highest an "Ultimate Fatality".
 The greater the number of inputs for the Fatality, the more koins (the in-game currency) are given to the player.

 Konquest

-The Konquest mode in Armageddon is a combination of the same mode seen in Deception with elements borrowed from the spin-off adventure title Mortal Kombat: Shaolin Monks.
+The Konquest mode in Armageddon kombines the same mode seen in Deception with elements borrowed from the spin-off adventure title Mortal Kombat: Shaolin Monks.
 The storyline centers on Taven and Daegon, two brothers who were put in suspended animation because their mother Delia (a sorceress) and their father Argus (the Edenian protector god) foresaw a cataclysmic event brought about by the Mortal Kombat fighters.
-Their awakening leads into the Konquest mode, which in turn leads into the game's standard play.
+Their awakening leads to the Konquest mode, which leads to the game's standard play.

-Taven is the main hero that the player controls in Konquest, while Daegon, his brother, is the primary antagonist, plotting with villains such as Shinnok and the Red Dragon Clan in order to destroy both his brother and Blaze to attain full godhood for himself.
-Certain weapons are available at times in Konquest mode, which appear to handle very much like those found in Shaolin Monks.
+Taven is the main hero that the player controls in Konquest.
+At the same time, Daegon, his brother, is the primary antagonist, plotting with villains such as Shinnok and the Red Dragon Clan to destroy both his brother and the Evil Blaze to attain full godhood for himself.
+Certain weapons are sometimes available in Konquest mode, which handle very much like those found in Shaolin Monks.
 Various relics can be collected, one for each Kombatant (except Taven, Chameleon, the two fighters that the player can create in the PS2 version, and additionally Khameleon in the Wii version), throughout this mode.
-Konquest unlocks characters' alternate costumes and other rewards in the rest of the game, while successfully completing the Konquest entirely will unlock Taven for arcade play.
+Konquest unlocks characters' alternate costumes and other rewards in the rest of the game, while completing the Konquest entirely will unlock Taven for arcade play.
 Meat, Daegon, and Blaze can be unlocked by collecting enough relics.